 Free WiFi is offered by many hotels as well as bars and restaurants, both in urban and more remote areas.

-If good WiFi is a priority, travelers are advised to read online guest reviews before booking accommodation.
+If good WiFi is a priority, travelers are advised to read online guest reviews before booking accommodation in Burma.

 What is internet speed like in Myanmar?